rutendo matinyarare

 Their responsibility is to nurture living soils that support healthy, nutritious crops and livestock in a thriving ecosystem that produces quality food and drink to foster a healthy and prosperous nation.

-From this follows the elimination of synthetic fertilizers, chemicals, plastics, hybrids and GMOs from the farming cycle.
-To a reliance on open variety [OPV or heirloom] seeds; healthy living soils; organic manure and a stable ecosystem.
+From this follows the elimination of synthetic fertilizers, chemicals, plastics, hybrids and GMOs from the farming cycle, to a reliance on open pollinated variety [OPV or heirloom] seeds; healthy living soils; organic manure, and a stable ecosystem.

 Weeds must be managed by natural methods like mulching with grass or intercropping with ground covering crops like the world renowned threesome of maize, pumpkin and beans.

-In some cases we have seen mulching done by plastic, however, I’m doubtful that non-biodegradable plastics made from synthetic petrol chemicals form part of a natural or organic farming cycle.
+In some cases we have seen mulching done by plastic, however, it’s doubtful that non-biodegradable plastics made from synthetic petrol chemicals form part of a natural or organic farming cycle.

 It’s also important to note that many plants that we consider as weeds today are actually very nutritious traditional spices and herbs which need to be rediscovered and reintroduced into our diet.